planet-os/docs/source/includes/_rest-api.md

 __VerticalExtent__: Vertical extent description as text

-## Data Probe Endpoint
+## Point Data Endpoint

-Provides data samples (values) in a given geographical point of specified dataset.
+Provides values for the specified dataset at a given point of interest.
+Points are expressed using longitude and latitude coordinates in decimal degrees.

 ```shell
 curl --request GET \